A-Gr33n/Milestone-Project-3/README.md

  To deploy this project you'll need to:

-  1.Go to Heroku and navigate to the Deploy tab
+  1. Go to Heroku and navigate to the Deploy tab
-  2.In the deployment method section, select "Connect to GitHub" 3.Search for your repo and click Connect  1.Click Enable Automatic Deploys 4.In the Manual deploy , select Deploy Branch 5.Click on the "more" (dropdown) button and select "Run Console" 6.Type python3 into the console and click Run
+  2. In the deployment method section, select "Connect to GitHub"
+  3. Search for your repo and click Connect  1.Click Enable Automatic Deploys
+  4. In the Manual deploy , select Deploy Branch
+  5. Click on the "more" (dropdown) button and select "Run Console"
+  6. Type python3 into the console and click Run
-  7.Once the app is up and running so click on the "Open app"
+  7. Once the app is up and running so click on the "Open app"

 ---
 ## Credits